Rohit-Alex/Tsuki-No-Me/src/Tutorials/ReadmeFiles/NextJs.md

     - This optimization also enables the user to share the result of the rendering work among different users, resulting in a significant performance boost for your application
     - This is the default rendering strategy in the app router
     - All routes are automatically prepared at build time without additional setup

+    **Prefetching**
+        - Prefetching is a technique used to preload a route in the background before the user navigates to it
+        - Routes are automatically prefetched as they become visible in the user's viewport, either when the page first loads or as it comes into view through scrolling
+        - For static routes, the entire route is prefetched and cached by default
+        - When we load the homepage, Next.js prefetches the About and Dashboard routes, keeping them ready for instant navigation

 #### Dynamic Rendering (SSR)
     - Is a server rendering strategy where routes are rendered for each user at request time